-En passant: In chess, a French term1 for a special pawn move allowing the capture of an opposing pawn on the fifth rank.
+En passant (in passing): In chess, a French term1 for a special pawn move allowing the capture of an opposing pawn on the fifth rank.

 We met, not on the fifth rank, but way, way back in the fifth grade, at a school where I was new and alone and kinda scared.

-I’ll never forget him turning around to look at me in class as we were identifying ourselves and how he caught up with me later and introduced himself.
-We were friends after that.
+I’ll never forget him turning around to look at me as we were identifying ourselves in class and how he caught up with me later and introduced himself.
+We were mates, as the English say, after that.

 Thus began my decades-long friendship with Stephen Wargo.
-I became friends not only with him, but with his entire family — his parents, his brother George, and sisters Kathy and Barb, who always made me feel welcome.
+I became friends not only with him, but with his entire family — his parents, his brother George, and sisters Kathi and Barb, who always made me feel welcome.
+Wonderful folks, all.

 I never called him Stephen, though I did call him Steve, but most times it was just Wargo or Dude.
 Or (rarely) Pišta, the Hungarian nickname used by his family.
 He called me Petras, of course.